What feels great is launching an Instagram account, starting to post, and watching the follower count go up—“They like me, they really like me!”

 What doesn’t feel good?
 When you see that number sliding back down.
 On a social media analytics report somewhere, you see a negative number, in red, in the section on “follower growth.”
 Yikes.
 So, just why might you be losing Instagram followers?

 If you know why people are leaving, you can take steps to solve the issues that make followers want to leave.

-Here are a few reasons people unfollow others on Instagram:
+Here are seven reasons people unfollow others on Instagram.